 Issuers' Regulation: Consob Regulation No. 11971 issued in 1999 (as later amended) concerning issuers.
 Market Regulation: Consob Regulation No. 20249 issued in 2017 (as later amended) on financial markets.
-Consob Related Parties Regulation: the Regulation No. 17221 issued by Consob in 2010 (as later amended) on transactions with related parties.
+Consob Related Parties Regulation: the Regulation No. 17221 issued by Consob in 2010 (as later amended) on transactions with related parties in the version in force at the date of this Report.